Executive Assistant to CEO: The Complete Guide (2026)

 2. Operational Efficiency: The Connective Tissue of Your Business

 CEOs operate at altitude, focused on strategy and direction.
-But strategy means nothing without execution, and execution requires someone managing the details you can't afford to track.
+But strategy means nothing without execution, and execution requires someone managing the details you can’t afford to track.
+The best executive assistants do far more than administrative tasks.
+They anticipate needs, coordinate across functions, and keep the operational machine running without pulling the CEO into the details.

 3. Strategic Support: A Thinking Partner, Not Just Support Staff